-- I. It is the policy of WellCare of North Carolina[®] that the management of neonatal abstinence syndrome is medically necessary at the indicated level of care for the following circumstances: - A. Asymptomatic infants at risk for NAS due to maternal drug history are appropriate in one of the following: - 1.
+- I. It is the policy of WellCare of North Carolina® that the management of neonatal abstinence syndrome (NAS) is medically necessary at the indicated level of care for the following circumstances: - A. Asymptomatic infants at risk for NAS due to maternal drug history are appropriate in one of the following: - 1.
 Transitional level or level 1 nursery for 4 to 7 days for observation using the modified Finnegan's Neonatal Abstinence Scoring Tool, with duration of observation for symptoms dependent on the drugs used during pregnancy (see Table 1 above); - 2.
 Level 2 nursery for 4-7 days when assessed and treated using the Eat, Sleep, Console (ESC) approach, depending on the drugs used during pregnancy (see Table 1 above); - B. Level of care for symptomatic infants should be managed using the appropriate nationally recognized clinical decision support tools if assessed and treated per modified Finnegan's scoring, or are appropriate in Level 2 nursery if assessed and treated by ESC.

 Note: The dosing interval for morphine should be no longer than every four hours to avoid subtherapeutic levels prior to the next dose.
-Home-based withdrawal therapy may be considered if no more than 2 modified Finnegan's scores are ≥ 8 or 1 score is > 10 in the prior 48 hours and all of the discharge criteria in section I.C. are met.
+Home-based withdrawal therapy may be considered if no more than 2 modified Finnegan's scores are $\geq 8$ or 1 score is $\geq 10$ in the prior 48 hours and all of the discharge criteria in section I.C. are met.
 The home environment, caregiver, and support team must be taken into consideration.

-If treated with pharmacologic therapy using ESC, discharge should be consistent with ESC recommendations. - C. Discharge Criteria - Prior to discharge home with home health, all of the following must be met: - 1.
-Infant is clinically stable and meets all of the following criteria: - a.
+If treated with pharmacologic therapy using ESC, discharge should be consistent with ESC recommendations.

+C. Discharge Criteria

+Prior to discharge home with home health, all of the following must be met:

+- 1. Infant is clinically stable and meets all of the following criteria: - a.
 Infant is taking oral feeds and gaining weight satisfactorily; - b.
 Infant is physiologically stable with normal vital signs including blood pressure; - 2.
-Infant is showing neurobehavioral recovery evidenced by reaching full alert state, responding to social stimuli, and consolable with appropriate measures 24-48 hours after the last dose of morphine prior to discharge, based on gestational age.
-Note: The half-life of morphine in term infants (37 0/ weeks and older) is estimated to be 6.5 +/- 2.8 hours.
+Infant is showing neurobehavioral recovery evidenced by reaching full alert state, responding to social stimuli, and being consoled with appropriate measures 24-48 hours after the last dose of morphine prior to discharge, based on gestational age.

+Note: The half-life of morphine in term infants (37 0/7weeks and older) is estimated to be 6.5 +/- 2.8 hours.
 The half-life of morphine in pre-term infants (less than 37 0/7 weeks) is estimated to be 9.0 +/- 3.4 hours.
-It takes three to five half-lives to be sure morphine is out of the baby's system and there are no symptoms of withdrawal afterwards. - 3.
-Home situation is assessed and deemed adequate; - 4.
+It takes three to five half-lives to be sure morphine is out of the baby's system and there are no symptoms of withdrawal afterwards.

+- 3. Home situation is assessed and deemed adequate; - 4.
 Parent or caretaker is agreeable with the plan of care; - 5.
 Appropriate transportation is available for follow up appointments; - 6.
 Home care services are arranged for nursing assessments; - 7.
-The responsible physician (neonatologist, primary care pediatrician) and back-up health care facility (NICU, community hospital) should be clarified to the family and home care agency prior to discharge.

-II.
-It is the policy of WellCare of North Carolina[®] that if the infant is clinically stable but remains in the nursery due to social issues, these days are considered not medically necessary unless there is a benefit coverage requiring such days.
+The responsible physician (neonatologist, primary care pediatrician or family medicine provider) and back-up health care facility (NICU, community hospital) should be clarified to the family and home care agency prior to discharge. - 8.
+Follow up appointment with the primary care pediatrician or family medicine provider is scheduled prior to discharge. - II.
+It is the policy of WellCare of North Carolina® that if the infant is clinically stable but remains in the nursery due to social issues, these days are considered not medically necessary unless there is a benefit coverage requiring such days.